 If you haven’t added the Binance Smart Chain to your Metamask wallet, we have a good tutorial on how to add BSC to Metamask easily on both the extension and mobile app.
 You will need to follow the steps in that article to add the network to your Metamask wallet before moving forward with this guide.

-Once you have added the Binance Smart Chain network to your wallet, go ahead and select it as the default network like in the screenshot below.
+Once you have added the Binance Smart Chain network to your wallet, go ahead and select it as the default network as in the screenshot below.

 Step 4: Click on [Import tokens].